YouTube Channel: www.youtube.com/user/dravideditor

 I have also taught customized Avid Training, Digital Workflow and Media Management seminars for clients including the Newseum, National Geographic Channel, and NBC-4.

-In August of 2005 I joined the faculty at Towson University's Electronic Media & Film department, where I teach HD video production in Narrative, Documentary and Community Outreach courses.
+In August of 2005 I joined the faculty at Towson University's Electronic Media & Film department, where I teach HD video production in Documentary and Community Outreach courses.
 I am the EMF Department Internship Coordinator and General Manager of the Student-run Television Station WMJF-TV.

 (c) Copyright 2014, David Reiss.